djalbat/the-occam-user-manual/understanding-grammars.md

 ```

 What this means in practice is not just a more sensical parse tree.
-With this rule now working, so to speak, its premises and conclusion can be matched to other metastatements and statements in derivations by the verifier.
+With this rule now working its premises and conclusion can be matched to other metastatements and statements in derivations by the verifier.
 This means that whereas before augmenting the grammar the verifier would have fallen over when encountering this rule, now it would be able to continue.

 Indeed it could be said that about half the job of verification is getting content to parse by way of extening Occam's in-built grammars.
 As mentioned earlier, there is a grammars sandbox to help you with this work.
-Therefore like Occam's flexibility with languages, extensibility is also an important feature.
+So like Occam's flexibility with languages, extensibility is an important feature.

 ## Unicode

 The first of the points at the beginning of this chapter suggested that any grammar needs a collection of characters or symbols.
 In Occam's case this is Unicode, a near ubiliquitous standard that encompasses close to 150,000 characters to date and has the potential to support over a million.
-These characters are organised across various planes, namely the basic multilingual plane, or BNP for short, and sixteen so-called astral planes.
+These characters are organised across various planes, namely the basic multilingual plane, or BNP for short, together with sixteen so-called astral planes.
 For example, the aforementioned double-struck `ℕ` character, being regularly used in mathematical texts, can be found in the basic multilingual plane.
 On the other hand the `𝔸` character, being far less common, is relegated to an astral plane.
 In practice the position of a Unicode character, called its code point, is immaterial.
 As mentioned in the previous chapter, the Occam IDE has a Unicode picker to enable you to pick from a large selection of Unicode characters without knowing their code points.
-Finally mention should go the JuliaMono typeface,[^1] which is used in the editor and which has support for thousands of Unicode characters.
+Mention should also go the JuliaMono typeface,[^1] which is used in the editor and which has support for thousands of Unicode characters.

 ## Tokenising content with lexers